-S&T provided employment agreements to the Messrs.
+S&T provided employment agreements to Messrs.
 McComish and Antolik for their roles as CEO and President, respectively, on July 12, 2021.
 S&T does not provide employment agreements for any of the other NEOs.
 For more detail regarding the employment agreements for Messrs.
-McComish and Antolik as well as a consulting agreement entered into with Mr. Brice upon his retirement.
-See further discussion in Additional Narrative Information - Compensation Agreements on page 45.
+McComish and Antolik see further discussion in Additional Narrative Information - Compensation Agreements on page 47.